spectrocloud/librarium/packages/docs/content/04-clusters.md

 # Application Services

-Spectro Cloud enables quick access to the application services installed on the Kubernetes clusters by providing link to those on the management console.
-These include not only the applications and services deployed through Spectro Cloud, but also the ones deployed through any other means.
+Spectro Cloud enables quick access to the application services installed on the Kubernetes clusters by providing a link to those on the management console.
+These include not only the applications and services deployed through Spectro Cloud but also the ones deployed through any other means.
 Services are monitored on an ongoing basis and all services of the type LoadBalancer or NodePort are displayed on the management console.

 # Troubleshooting

-Typically when a cluster lifecycle action such as provisioning, upgrade or deletion runs into a failure, it does not result in an outright error on the cluster.
+Typically when a cluster lifecycle action such as provisioning, upgrade, or deletion runs into a failure, it does not result in an outright error on the cluster.
 The Spectro Cloud orchestration engine follows the reconciliation pattern wherein the system repeatedly tries to perform various orchestration tasks to bring the cluster to its desired state until it succeeds.
 Initial cluster provisioning or subsequent updates can run into a variety of issues related to cloud infrastructure availability, lack of resources, networking issues, etc.

 ## Cluster conditions

 Spectro Cloud maintains specific milestones in a lifecycle and presents them as “conditions”.
-Examples include: Creating Infrastructure, Adding Control Plane Node, Customizing Image etc. The active condition gives an indication for what task Spectro Cloud’s orchestration system is trying to perform.
+Examples include: Creating Infrastructure, Adding Control Plane Node, Customizing Image, etc. The active condition indicates what task Spectro Cloud’s orchestration system is trying to perform.
 If a task results in failures, the condition is marked as failed, with relevant error messages.
 Reconciliation however continues behind the scenes and continuous attempts are made to perform the task.
 Failed conditions are a great source of troubleshooting provisioning issues.

-For example, failure to create a virtual machine in AWS due to the vCPU limit being exceeded would cause this error is shown to the end users.
+For example, failure to create a virtual machine in AWS due to the vCPU limit being exceeded would cause this error is shown to the end-users.
 They could choose to bring down some workloads in the AWS cloud to free up space.
 The next time a VM creation task is attempted, it would succeed and the condition would be marked as a success.

 ## Event Stream

-Spectro Cloud maintains an event stream with low level details of the various orchestration tasks being performed.
+Spectro Cloud maintains an event stream with low-level details of the various orchestration tasks being performed.
 This event stream is a good source for identifying issues in the event an operation does not complete for a long time.

 <InfoBox>
   Due to Spectro Cloud’s reconciliation logic, intermittent errors show up in the event stream.
 As an example, after launching a node, errors might show up in the event stream regarding being unable to reach the node.
-However the errors clear up once the node comes up.<p></p>
+However, the errors clear up once the node comes up.<p></p>
   Error messages that persist over a long time or errors indicating issues with underlying infrastructure are an indication of a real problem.
 </InfoBox>